Pumpkinhead (film): Plot

-Joel confronts Pumpkinhead with a machete, but it swats him aside and drags Kim away, whom it drops from a fatal height.
+Joel confronts Pumpkinhead with a machete, but it swats him aside and drags away Kim, whom it drops from a fatal height.
 The three remaining campers unsuccessfully beg the locals for help.
 Ed arrives and shoots Pumpkinhead, but when Joel checks to see if the creature is still alive, it grabs a fallen rifle and impales him with it.
-A local boy, Bunt, helps the two remaining campers, Tracey and Chris, reach an abandoned church.
+A local boy, Bunt, helps the two remaining campers, Tracey and Chris, reach an abandoned church in the woods.
 Bunt relates the legend of the monster Pumpkinhead, explaining that the monster avenges one who was wronged.
 If anyone tries to stop Pumpkinhead or help his victims, that person becomes marked, too.
 Chris's dirt bike fails to start after Pumpkinhead removes the drive chain; he lifts up the bike, with Chris still on it, and throws it against a tree.
 He then drags Chris back to Harley's house, where Tracey, Bunt, and Ed have taken shelter.

 Pumpkinhead captures Bunt.
 Ed stumbles out of the barn but is accidentally stabbed in the arm by a pitchfork.
 Both Ed and Pumpkinhead cry out in pain, and Pumpkinhead releases Bunt.
 Ed notices that Pumpkinhead's head is turning more human as Ed himself appears more monstrous, then realizes that he and Pumpkinhead are one; the only way for Ed to kill the monster is to die himself.

 Pumpkinhead grabs Tracey by the neck, but before he can kill her, Ed shoots himself in the head.
 Pumpkinhead momentarily collapses to the ground, then grabs Bunt again.
-Tracey takes the gun and Ed begs her to finish him off.
+Tracey takes the gun, and Ed begs her to finish him off.
 Ed, now fully metamorphosed, appears to menace Tracey.
 She shoots him until both he and Pumpkinhead fall to the ground dead.
 Tracey, Bunt, and Chris then watch as Pumpkinhead bursts into flames.
-Later that night, the witch buries Ed in Pumpkinhead's grave, ready to wait for the next person seeking revenge, and still wearing the necklace his son Billy made him.
+Later that night, the witch buries Ed in Pumpkinhead's grave, ready to wait for the next person seeking revenge and still wearing the necklace his son Billy made him.